Anohni: Antony and the Johnsons

 After being awarded a grant from New York Foundation for the Arts for the 1996 production of "The Birth of Anne Frank/The Ascension of Marsha P. Johnson" at Performance Space 122, Anohni solicited accompanying musicians to record a number of songs she wrote in the early 1990s.
 The ensemble performed for the first time as "Antony and the Johnsons" at The Kitchen as part of William Basinski's installation "Life on Mars" in 1997.
 In 1999, the group began to perform more frequently at venues such as Joe's Pub and The Knitting Factory in New York City.
 British experimental musician David Tibet of Current 93 heard the recording and offered to release it through his Durtro record label; the debut album, Antony and the Johnsons, was released in 2000.
 In 2001, Anohni released a follow-up EP through Durtro, I Fell in Love with a Dead Boy, which, in addition to the title track, included a cover of a David Lynch/Angelo Badalamenti song "Mysteries of Love", and a Current 93 song, "Soft Black Stars".

 Antony and the Johnsons' 2005 album I Am a Bird Now featured guest performances by Lou Reed, Boy George, Rufus Wainwright and Devendra Banhart.
 The album was released in North America by Secretly Canadian Records and in Europe by Rough Trade.
 It won the UK's Mercury Prize and was named Album of the Year by Mojo magazine.
 The band toured North America, Europe, Australia and parts of South America for a year and a half in support of I am a Bird Now.
 The song "Bird Gerhl" was featured in the soundtrack for the movie V for Vendetta.

-Antony and the Johnsons collaborated with experimental film maker Charles Atlas and presented TURNING in Nov 2006 in Rome, London, Paris, Madrid, and Braga, Portugal.
+Antony and the Johnsons collaborated with experimental filmmaker Charles Atlas and presented Turning in November 2006 in Rome, London, Paris, Madrid, and Braga, Portugal.
 The concert featured live video portraits of a group of women from the New York City underground.
-The Guardian called the piece "fragile, life affirming, and truly wonderful (five stars)" Le Monde in Paris hailed TURNING as "Concert-manifeste transsexuel."
+The Guardian called the piece "fragile, life affirming, and truly wonderful (five stars)" Le Monde in Paris hailed Turning as "Concert-manifeste transsexuel."

 In 2007, Anohni created an original soundtrack for a video by Nick Knight featuring the designs of Hussein Chalayan.
 She collaborated in 2008 with Prada to create a song called "The Great White Ocean" for their promotional campaign.